EXCLUSIVE-Malaysia tycoon plans IPO of football club Cardiff City-sources

 * Kuala Lumpur No.4 in 2012 global IPO proceeds

-* Would follow Manchester United debut last year (Adds comment on prospects for the deal)
+* Would follow Manchester United debut last year (Adds details on Malaysia IPO market, Cardiff City club)

 By Yantoultra Ngui

-KUALA LUMPUR, May 24 Malaysian billionaire Vincent Tan is exploring an IPO of British soccer team Cardiff City for as early as this year, people with knowledge of the matter told Reuters, in a deal that would follow the team's recent promotion to the Premier League.
+KUALA LUMPUR, May 24 Malaysian billionaire Vincent Tan is exploring an IPO of U.K football team Cardiff City for as early as this year, people with knowledge of the matter told Reuters, in a deal that would follow the team's recent promotion to the Premier League.

+A listing for the Welsh team would follow Manchester United's debut on the New York Stock Exchange last year, which raised $233.2 million in the largest sports team IPO ever.

 The process is in its early stages, the people said, with details on the timing, size and listing venue subject to change.